 Wilton Academy are fully committed to the safeguarding of our pupils and E-Safety is of paramount importance.
 With the ongoing support of you as parents, we aim to educate our children to make the right decisions to keep themselves safe online.
-Throughout the year we offer a range of support to parents on the subject of E-Safety through talks, information on our website and general updates.
 E-Safety is an intrinsic part of our computing lessons and at any time the children access technology.
 A range of resources to support parents on the subject of E-Safety can be found below.

 What can parents and guardians do?

 You can find out how to set up parental controls through your web provider here.